OsamahSharaf/student-test-score/README.md

 Evaluate the models using metrics like Mean Squared Error (MSE) and cross-validation.
 Interactive User Interface:

-Create an interactive interface using Gradio where users can input student data and get predicted scores for Math, Reading, and Writing.
+Create an interactive interface using Gradio where users can input student data and get predicted Math, Reading, and Writing scores.
 How to Run

 Clone this repository: